Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 4. The case shall include a raised bezel for the display for protection.

 The case is responsible for completely enclosing the PCB and protecting it.
 It will have various openings for the display, buttons, and ports.
 The only true connection the case has with any of the other subsections is the PCB.
 Via screws or some other form of physical connection.

+## Memory

+***Tucker fill in how this interfaces with everything, and Conner provide the customer specs***

+## Pre-processing

+***Ethan fill in how this interfaces with everything, and Layne provide the customer specs***

+## Post-processing

+***Jacob fill in how this interfaces with everything, and Ethan provide the customer specs***

+## Connections & Buttons

+***Ethan fill in how this interfaces with everything, and Jacob provide the customer specs***

 ## Resources

 *Subsection:*
 1. Microcontroller
-   - Customer: Matthew Vick
+   - Customer: Matthew Conner Vick
-   - Solution: Tucker Basham
+   - Solution: Tucker Basham & Matthew Conner Vick
 2. Display
    - Customer: Jacob Brewer
-   - Solution: Matthew Vick
+   - Solution: Matthew Conner Vick
-3. Power/Circuitry
+3. Power
    - Customer: Tucker Basham
    - Solution: Layne Bowman
-4. PCB
+4. Memory
+   - Customer: Matthew Conner Vick
+   - Solution: Tucker Basham
+5. Case
+   - Customer: Ethan Haynes
+   - Solution: Jacob Brewer
+6. Pre-processing
    - Customer: Layne Bowman
    - Solution: Ethan Haynes
-5. Case
+7. Post-processing
    - Customer: Ethan Haynes
    - Solution: Jacob Brewer
+8. Connections & Buttons
+   - Customer: Jacob Brewer
+   - Solution: Ethan Haynes

 *Skill Sets Required:*
 To ensure the proper functionality of the device skills in circuity design, programming, CAD design, and embedded systems are required.
 While every team member has foundation of basic circuit and coding skills, the project requires on building these skills.